Starting a food business

 What happens next

 A food safety officer will visit your premises to carry out a food hygiene inspection.
-If you supply food directly to the consumer then you will then be given an inspection report and a score for the food hygiene rating scheme.
+The inspecting officer will discuss their findings with you and leave a written report.
+Most businesses that supply food to the final consumer will be included in the Food Hygiene Rating Scheme and will be advised of their rating.

 Making changes